 This article provides guidelines on how Admins can create a dataset in Data Designer by fetching data from a csv/tsv file in any S3 bucket (either Gainsight Managed or Custom buckets).

 Business Use Case: If your organization’s IT infrastructure uses Amazon S3 as a data source to store customer success data, and you want to build datasets in Data Designer using that data.

 Create an S3 connection in the Connectors 2.0 page to connect the S3 bucket to Gainsight.
-For more information on this configuration, refer Create an S3 Connection in Connectors 2.0.
+For more information on this configuration, refer to the Gainsight S3 Connector article.

 Before a dataset is created in Data Designer, make sure that the source csv/tsv file is available in the required S3 bucket.